 Deer head Chihuahua vs Apple head Chihuahua

 Contents & Quick Navigation

 The Teacup Chihuahua (a.k.a micro Chihuahua, mini Chihuahua, and miniature Chihuahua) is, in fact, a mythical dog.
 She is not a breed, nor a version of the main breed.

 The term ‘Teacup Chihuahua’ is just a description or, more precisely, a marketing trick to attract new customers and it refers to those adult Chihuahuas that have smaller dimensions than the standard ones.

-Generally, the standards for a Chihuahua’s size are between 4 and 6 pounds (1.8-2.7 kg), but there’s no minimum, so Chihuahuas as small as 2 or 3 pounds (0.9 - 1.3 kg) are accepted by the national and international clubs, too.
+Generally, the standards for a Chihuahua’s size are between 4 and 6 pounds (1.8-2.7 kg), but there’s no minimum,as mentioned above Chihuahuas as small as 2 or 3 pounds (0.9 – 1.3 kg) are accepted by the national and international clubs, too.
 And these miniature Chihuahuas seem to be extremely popular among dog owners.